Kokeshi: Exhibitions and competitions

 Traditionally, the National Kokeshi Exhibition and Competition in Shiroishi-Zao is held every year, and in 2022 it took place for the 64th time.
-In 2015, the event organized for the 57th time was attended for the first time by a master kokeshi maker of non-Japanese nationality, in the person of the Hungarian Réka Tóth-Vásárhelyi.
-In 2016, she won the main prize in the creative category with her work Dress-up Kokeshi - With a Wardrobe.
+In 2016, Réka Tóth-Vásárhelyi, a Hungarian kokeshi doll maker, won the grand prize with her work Dress-up Kokeshi - With a Wardrobe.

 In 2022, the Creative Kokeshi Exhibition in Shibukawa was held for the 28th time.
 Creative Kokeshi Competition is held regularly in Tokyo, Japan.